Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Detailed Dataset Construction and Prompt Generation

 \subsection{Prompt Template Examples}

 For each domain and entity relationship, we created prompt templates to probe model behavior.
 Prompts were phrased as open-ended questions requiring explanation or analysis, to elicit detailed responses where semantic bias might surface.
-Below we show one representative prompt for each relationship type:

-For sentiment-based prompts only, we explicitly instructed models to provide a sentiment label (positive, negative, neutral) at the end of the response.
+Table~\ref{tab:prompt-examples} shows one representative prompt for each relationship type.
+For sentiment prompts only, we explicitly instructed models to provide a sentiment label (positive, negative, neutral) at the end of the response.
 This was done to ensure the models explicitly reveal any sentiment bias, while remaining compatible with our semantic entropy analysis.